geyang/ml_logger/README.md

-# ML_Logger, A Beautiful Remote Logging Utility for Any Python ML Project
+# ML-Logger, A Beautiful Remote Logging Utility for Any Python ML Project

 A common pain that comes after getting to launch ML training jobs on AWS is a lack of a good way to manage and visualize your data.
 So far, a common